• Double-bridge static cone penetrometer

 Table (cannot be ended in curve state).

-4. Cross-plate Shear Test:
+4. Vane Shear Test:

-Test Date: xx.xx.xx
+Test date: xx.xx.xx

 Board Head Number: xxx

-Board specification: 50 x 100
+Board head specification: 50 x 100

 Board head coefficient: x.xxxx